Polynomial slowdown in an angle-dependent 2d branching Brownian motion

 Let $\sigma > 0$ be the constant given by Lemma \ref{lem:branching_rate_upper_bound}.
 By Corollary \ref{cor:localization} and \eqref{eq:prob_A}, it is enough to prove, for any $s_0 >0$,

 where we define

 which depends implicitly on $t$, $a$ and $s_0$.
 We summarize shortly the proof before diving into the details.
 Let $0<\delta<\kappa$ and set $t_0 = t-t^\delta$.
 The proof consists of three steps: we first work conditionally on $\mathcal{F}_{t_0}$, then on $\mathcal{F}_{t/2}$ and finally bound the non-conditional probability.
 A key idea for the first step is that the upper barrier at $m^+(s)$ is too crude to get a good bound on the end of the trajectory.
 Instead, we compare the $x$-coordinate of our BBM on time interval $[t_0,t]$ to a one-dimensional BBM with branching rate 1, for which sharp bounds are known.
-This comparison is sufficient because $\delta < \kappa$, so the time window $t^\delta$ is smaller than the typical time scale $t^\kappa$ where the fact of having a varying branching rate plays a role.
+This comparison is sufficient because $\delta < \kappa$, so the time window $t^\delta$ is smaller than the typical time scale $t^\kappa$ where the fact of having a varying branching rate plays a role \footnote{Alternatively, we could have worked harder in Lemma~\ref{lem:no_hitting_the_barrier} to show that we can put a barrier closer to $m(t)$ at times close to $t$.
+However, we believe that the strategy presented here would be helpful to establish further results on the extremal particles, such as the convergence of $M_t-m_t$ or of the extremal process, because the comparison with a standard BBM allows for the use of known precise estimates.}.
 The second step deals with the time interval $[t/2,t_0]$ and consists in calculating the conditional first moment of the bound obtained in the first step, and in bounding it in terms of the pseudo-derivative martingale $Z_{t/2}$.
 The final step, which deals with $[0,t/2]$ is a direct application of Lemma \ref{lem:Z}.

 \textit{Step 1.} Fix some $a \geq 0$.
 We condition on $\mathcal{F}_{t_0}$ and count the number of particles at time $t_0$ which have a descendant that exceeds $m(t)+a$ at time $t$,

 Next, we can dominate $\max_{v\in \mathcal{N}(t), u\leq v} X_v(t)$ by the maximum of a one-dimensional BBM with branching rate $1$, call $M^{1\mathrm{d}}_s$ its maximum at time $s$,